lapdMouse/Slicer-lapdMouseBrowser/README.md

 **Prerequisite - 3D Slicer**: If 3D Slicer has not yet been installed on your system, go to <https://download.slicer.org>, download and install a version suitable for your operating system.
-We recommend the use of the latest stable release of 3D Slicer. **lapdMouseBrowser** has been developed for Slicer 4.10.0 and tested on Windows 7, Ubuntu 16.04, and MacOS Sierra.
+We recommend the use of the latest stable release of 3D Slicer. **lapdMouseBrowser** has been developed for Slicer 5.6.1.

 **Install lapdMouseBrowser**: Start 3D Slicer and select from the menu `View` the `Extension Manager` and `Install Extensions`.
 Then search for